 “Desigual’s creative was quite wacky—all this grass and lots of butterflies, crowns of flowers used to wrap entire buildings, almost catwalk fashion wild,” said Alburquerque, founder and CEO of Everywoah.

 AR Where it Counts

 Using Facebook’s open API to create selfie filters, Everywoah developers created an app that fashionistas around the world used to dress themselves up in the advertising’s floral garb and share their fantastical appearance on the social network.

-“Hey guys, are you freaking out by my new look?” asks a rosy-cheeked twenty-something surrounded by lush green grass and topped off by a headdress of red, purple and pink flowers.
+“Hey guys, are you freaking out by my new look?” asks a rosy-cheeked twenty-something surrounded by lush green grass and topped off by a headdress of pink flowers.
 Her video on Desigual’s Facebook page garnered 1500 likes, 104 comments and 120 shares.

-Everywoah created an AR Facebook app to foster community and financial support of the Manchester Emergency Fund and British Red Cross.
-Developers chose a gesture –an eyebrow raise – as the catalyst for special effects.
-Each time someone followed the prompt, an image of the city’s bee mascot and an “I Love Manchester” message would appear around their face.
+Everywoah created an AR Facebook app to foster community and financial support of the Manchester Emergency Fund.
+Developers chose a gesture—an eyebrow raise—as the catalyst for special effects.
+Each time someone followed the prompt, an image of an “I Love Manchester” message would appear around their face.
 What’s more, real-time donation tallies appeared, too.
 With the content going viral with a “try it” button, AR played a major role in the donation effort.